-Amazon, the 50,000 pound retail, order fulfillment and logistics setting guerilla is now officially in the house!
-Actually Amazon is exerting their market leadership position by setting the tone and standards that all organizations will be measured by and your customers will demand.
+Amazon, the 50,000 pound retail, order fulfillment, and logistics setting gorilla is now officially in the house!
+Actually, Amazon is exerting its market leadership position by setting the tone and standards that all organizations will be measured by and your customers will demand.

 From Click to Pick to Delivery in 30 Minutes

 Forget next and same-day delivery (which was quite the logistics mountain to climb) we are now talking about 30-minute deliveries.
 Bezos is talking about 2015 for the program to start.
 I would be surprised if it’s 2020 before it has any critical mass with FAA and local zoning codes, but it’s the proverbial stake in the ground.
 It defines what every other B2B and B2C organization will be defined by over the next few years.